diagrams/diagrams-doc/manual/diagrams-manual.rst

   * ``cairo``: rendering backend using cairo
   * ``doc``: documentation, including website, manual, tutorials, etc.

-Use whichever you feel more comfortable with.
-Thanks to `Owen Stephens's`_ great work on `darcs-bridge`_, patches/pull requests are accepted via both!
 See the `bug tracker`_ for a list of bugs and feature requests.

 .. _`darcs`: http://darcs.net/
 .. _`git`: http://git-scm.com/